xerial/larray/README.md

    * For example, the entire human genome data (3GB) can be stored in LArray.
  * LArray can be released from the main memory immediately.
    * Call LArray.free
    * The default arrays in Java/Scala are resident in JVM heaps until collected by GC, so it is generally hard to avoid OutOfMemoryException when working with large amount of data.
-For example, call `new Array(1000)` 10,000 times.
+For example, call `new Array[Int](1000)` 10,000 times.
+You are lucky if you don't see OutOfMemoryException without using `-Xmx` option.
  * LArray can be collected by Garbage Collection (GC)
    * Even if you forget to call LArray.free, the acquired memory will be released when GC sweeps LArray instances.
    * To prevent accidental memory release, keep a reference to LArray somewhere (e.g., in List)